apache/arrow/python/doc/source/numpy.rst

 Arrow to NumPy
 --------------

-In the reverse direction, it is possible to produce a no-copy view of a Arrow Array for use with NumPy using the :meth:`~pyarrow.Array.to_numpy` method.
+In the reverse direction, it is possible to produce a view of an Arrow Array for use with NumPy using the :meth:`~pyarrow.Array.to_numpy` method.
 This is limited to primitive types for which NumPy has the same physical representation as Arrow, and assuming the Arrow data has no nulls.

 .. code-block:: pycon